 1.30 It is plain that in York there is a significant problem with regard to affordability and a significant shortfall in the delivery of both market and affordable housing.
 As such, the Council needs to provide a step-change in their housing supply as soon as possible.
 This is not remedied by the Plan.
-Therefore, the provision of more small and medium sized sites, alongside the larger sites, would provide the short-term boost in supply the Council so desperately needs, whilst the larger strategic sites would significantly boost the housing supply in the longer term.
+Therefore, the provision of more deliverable sites on the edge of sustainable urban areas such as Haxby, alongside the larger sites, would provide the short-term boost in supply the Council so desperately needs, whilst the larger strategic sites would significantly boost the housing supply in the longer term.